a-rahimi/dataframe/README.md

 # Introduction

 Dataframes are datastructures that facilitate statistical operations on datasets.
-They borrow ideas from to the kinds of operations SQL facilitates for on-disk data.
+They borrow ideas from data query languages like SQL , but they're data structures intended to be used inside a host programming language.
 Since their introduction to the S programming language in 1990, dataframes have been enhanced and cleaned up in many ways.
 For example, the R programming language introduced [dplyr](http://dplyr.tidyverse.org), which expands the semantics of data frames, [Pandas](https://pandas.pydata.org) implements dataframes for Python, and [Polars](https://www.pola.rs) implements them in Rust.

 Traditionally, dataframes are two-dimensional tables, like tables in relational database, or like numerical matrices.
-Unlike a matrix, each column of a dataframe may contain values of different types.
-Unlike traditional relationan databases, the table can be stored in columnar format (where each column is represented as a vector of homogenous type), or in row format, where each row is a heterogenous record.
+Unlike a matrix, a dataframe may contain values of different types, and unlike traditional relational databases, the table can be stored in columnar format (where each column is represented as a vector of homogenous type), or in row format, where each row is a heterogenous record.
 Typical operations on a dataframe produce new dataframes by selecting subsets of rows or columns of these tables (similar to SQL's "SELECT"), grouping rows or columns and computing summary statistics on these groups (similar to SQL's "GROUP BY"), or joining multiple dataframes by combining their rows whenever some of their match (similar to SQL's "JOIN").

-Implementing a new dataframe library or porting one to a new compute engine (for example a distributed system, or a GPU) is a lot of work because  the algebra on a traditional dataframe is surprisingly complicated.
-For example [this analysis](https://escholarship.org/uc/item/9x5608wr) derives a dataframe API with 14 entry points.
-The API for R's dplyr dataframe package ostensibly has only four entry points (mutate, select, filter, summarize, arrange), but each entry point provides a plethora of options  that radically modify their behavior.
-Some of these entry points even provide a mini-language of their own.

 This package implements a new, simplified dataframe in C++.
-Here were the overarching desgin goals:
+Dataframes in R and Python are predominancly used for exploratory work, and secondarily for production.
+Since C++ is rarely used for exploratory work, these dataframes are meant to be used in production from the get-go.
+Here were the overarching desgin goals of this package:

 * Do as much work at compile-time as possible.
 The dataframes are statically typed so there is no overhead to represent schemas, or interpret datatypes at